Private attributes

 Overview

 This topic explains how to configure private context and user attributes in LaunchDarkly SDKs.
-These features are available for both client-side and server-side SDKs.
+These features are available for client-side, server-side, and AI SDKs.

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.